 However, the rapidly escalating opioid crisis has proven that well-intentioned medical professionals can lever a tragic impact.
 One of the underlying causes of this crisis is the addictiveness of prescribed medicines.

 Organizations like Cannabis Science can potentially mitigate this situation with naturally sourced therapies free of psychoactive side-effects.
-That’s the allure for CBIS stock.
-However, shares trade for less than .03 cents a pop, so this is only for the risk-tolerant.
+That’s the allure of CBIS stock.
+However, shares trade for $0.0049 cents a pop, so this is only for the risk-tolerant.

-On a surface level, GW Pharmaceuticals (OTCMKTS:GWPRF) brings a lot of positives to the table.
+On a surface level, GW Pharmaceuticals (NASDAQ:GWPH) brings a lot of positives to the table.
 As pioneers among medicinally-concentrated marijuana stocks, they lever substantial credibility.

 Their Sativex drug for addressing symptoms associated with multiple sclerosis achieved better-than-expected results.
 This only encourages other companies to pursue cannabis-based therapies for many other diseases.

 As of this writing, Josh Enomoto did not hold a position in any of the aforementioned securities.